josephGZC/binary_atmospheric_nucleation/README.md

 <p align="center" style="font-size: 30%;">
     <strong>Figure 7</strong>.
 Snapshot of whole nonane/1-butanol clusters at simulation time (a) 1 ns, (b) 10 ns, and (c) 100 ns, and their cross-section at (d) 1 ns, (e) 10 ns, and (f) 100 ns.
 The green and yellow spheres represent nonane and 1-butanol molecules, respectively.
 </p>

+Radial analysis of the water/1-butanol system reveals alternating regions of high water and 1-butanol concentration, indicated by the alternating bluish and reddish regions in the heatmap (Fig. [8](#anchor-F8)).
+The cluster snapshots clarify this observation as it shows that a simple core-shell structure is observed at the initial stages of nucleation, with water (blue spheres) at the core and 1-butanol (yellow spheres) at the surface (Fig. [9](#anchor-F9)).
+Over time, another layer of butanol and water is configured, resulting in butanol-water-butanol-water layering.
+At the later stages, another layer of water-butanol is formed again (Fig. [9](#anchor-F9)).

 <a name="anchor-F8"></a>
 <p align="center" width="100%">